-The music of nature from around the globe including Randall Thompson’s Peaceable Kingdom
+The music of nature from around the globe, including works by Brahms, Stanford, Whitacre and Randall Thompson’s The Peaceable Kingdom

 November 13-15, 2020

 Arresting and Glorious

 Music of the Universe — Harmony, Balance and Continuity of Life

 Today, we find ourselves universally aware of how we are linked — in our country and throughout the globe — people to animals and to the earth itself.

 “Earth music,” complex yet pure, communicates the earth of its origin with the dissonance, harmony and energy of the natural world.
 Imbalance and balance in sound.

 Fifty years ago, Senator Gaylord Nelson founded Earth Day.
 In its first year, 20 million people participated in rallies around the world calling for a broad, inclusive vision of ecology that supports the well-being of all people and all creatures.

 The wolf will live with the lamb, the leopard will lie down with the goat, the calf and the lion and the yearling together; and a little child will lead them.